vishnubhadri/Calc.IO/README.md

 # Calc.IO
-A Mathamatical tool for calculation.
+A Mathematical tool for calculation.

-CalcIO is the java application that work on top of Arity.jar.
-This is used to process small mathamatical task snd operation.
-It support \
+CalcIO is the java application that works on top of Arity.jar.
+It is used for process small mathematical task snd operation.
+It support root operation, trigonometry and logarithmic

 ### Requirements : java 8